Purchase behavior is king. It is the simplest form of behavior but it is the most powerful i.e:

-Below is a lightly edited transcript of Episode 22 of the Inevitable Success Podcast with Damian and special guest Stephen Yu.
-(Listen Here)
+Below is a lightly edited transcript of Episode 22 of the Inevitable Success Podcast.

-Damian: Today I’m going to be having a discussion with Stephen Yu, Chief Product Officer at BuyerGenomics and we’re going to be talking about Data, particularly, ‘what is the best type of data’.
+Damian: Today we’re going to be talking about Data, particularly, ‘what is the best type of data’.
 In the age of Google and Facebook where everybody is trying to sell their data as the absolute best data that you could buy, there seems to be this premise that there is a best type of data.
-So I would ask you Stephen, what do you think is the best type of data out there?
+So I would ask what do you think is the best type of data out there?

 Stephen: That’s an interesting question because there’s no such thing as the best type of data because it depends on what kind of problem you’re trying to solve.
 I say this all the time that when you get into data and analytics planning, you’ve got to define the goal first.
 You have to ask yourself, ‘what are you trying to solve here?’
 ‘What is your problem statement?
 Is it about acquiring customers, expanding your footprint, or acquiring best customers or best potential customers?
 Well, it could be that I already have these guys.
 So how do I milk more money out of them?
 How do I sell more?
 How do I convert one timers to two timers?
 How do I cross-sell or upsell?
 If they try to leave, how do I hold them back?